 What is Queuing Theory and What are its Characteristics?

 Queuing theory is a branch of mathematics that studies the behavior of queues.
-Learn more about its characteristics & benefits for organizations.
+Learn more about its characteristics & benefits for businesses.

 What is Queuing Theory and What are its Characteristics?